Please let us know your teen’s travel plans by completing the online Transportation Form.

 Boston Logan Pickup

-Families who would like to pick up their teens by car, or who will be flying home with them, can meet them at Boston Logan Aiport.
+Families who would like to pick up their teens in Boston, or who will be flying home with them, can meet them at Boston Logan Airport.
 The specific airport meeting time and location will be determined once we know everyone’s travel preferences.
 However, families can anticipate meeting their teens in the late morning.

 Your teen should come with their belongings on Opening Day.
 Soft duffels or large backpacks are preferable to hard-sided trunks without wheels.
 We have found that teens travelling with two medium sized duffels prefer that option as compared to one very large bag.
 Please see our Packing List very important packing tips!